zhengjunyao-work/arc24/docs/modeling/Iteration_24_overfit_to_the_train_set.md

 ## Conclusion

+I have found a bug in data augmentation that resulted on not using any of the test samples for training.
+The surprisingly low accuracy on the training datasets arises because we evaluate on the test samples from the train dataset but we were not training on those samples.
+So the model was not able to generalize to new samples from the task, or the model could not learn the correct task from fewer samples.

+This also explains why the validation loss diverged despite training on the validation dataset.

+Training for longer improves the results, there is no sign of stopping in this trend.

 ## Next steps

 - Maybe I should train a smaller lora when doing test-time fine-tuning

 ## TODO

-- [ ] Modify the evaluation script to give better names for the output files.
+- [x] Modify the evaluation script to give better names for the output files.
 This will allow me to evaluate both the train and evaluation datasets without overwriting the files.
-- [ ] Check if I can do a full fine-tuning instead of LoRA
+- [x] Check if I can do a full fine-tuning instead of LoRA
 - [x] Can I speedup the training by using multiple gpus or unsloth?
 Yes, with multiple gpus
-- [ ] Verify the data augmentation bug: it seems I was never using the test sample as test!!
+- [x] Verify the data augmentation bug: it seems I was never using the test sample as test!!
 If that is true relaunch all training duration experiments.